-They’re going to say that EVs are a niche product for the rich, that they don’t really reduce greenhouse gas emissions, and that government shouldn’t be “picking winners.”
-The Koch campaign’s assault on EVs relies on cherry-picked data and arguments that are one-sided, misleading, or just plain wrong.
+Those who benefit most from unconstrained consumption of oil and gas are saying that EVs are a niche product for the rich, that they don’t really reduce greenhouse gas emissions, and that government shouldn’t be “picking winners.”
+Without exception, the Koch campaign’s assault on EVs relies on cherry-picked data and arguments that are one-sided, misleading, or just plain wrong.

 Fortunately, we have facts to counter the Koch’s EV myths.

 - The EV tax credit benefits drivers of all income levels.

 - Tax breaks to the oil and gas industry cost taxpayers more than the EV tax credit.